Gaza–Israel conflict: Ascendancy of Hamas

-Timeline

-Beginning of conflict (2006)
+2006–2007

 Large-scale conventional warfare beyond the peripheries of the Gaza Strip began when Palestinian militants abducted Corporal Gilad Shalit, and Israel responded by launching Operation "Summer Rains" on 28 June 2006.
 The operation became the first major mobilization within the Gaza Strip since Israel unilaterally disengaged from the region between August and September 2005.

 The Gaza beach blast was an event on 9 June 2006 in which eight Palestinians were killed – including nearly the entire family of seven-year-old Huda Ghaliya – and at least thirty others were injured in an explosion on a beach near the municipality of Beit Lahia in the Gaza Strip.
 The incident received considerable attention from news media worldwide, with blame for the explosion hotly disputed in the following weeks.

 Israel maintains that it mobilized thousands of troops in order to suppress Qassam rocket fire against its civilian population and to secure the release of Gilad Shalit.
 It is estimated that between 7,000 and 9,000 Israeli artillery shells were fired into Gaza between September 2005 and June 2006, killing 80 Palestinians in 6 months.
 On the Palestinian side, over 1,300 Qassam rockets have been fired into Israel from September 2000 to 21 December 2006.
 Israeli forces also continued to search for tunnels, used by militants to smuggle weapons, as well as monitor operations at checkpoints (with some assistance from the European Union at Rafah) for security reasons, specifically possible weapons transfers and uninhibited return of exiled extremist leaders and terrorists.
 As of 18 October 2006, Israel has discovered 20 tunnels used for illegal arms smuggling under the border of the Gaza Strip and Egypt.

 Israel had said it would withdraw from the Strip and end the operation as soon as Shalit was released.
 The Palestinians had said that they were willing to return Shalit in exchange for the release of some of the Palestinians held in Israeli jails.
 The Palestinians and others have also said the assault was aimed at toppling the democratically elected Hamas-led government and at destabilizing the Palestinian National Authority, citing the targeting of civilian infrastructure such as a power station and the captures of government and parliament members.
 Some 300 Palestinians had been targeted by the IDF in the Gaza Strip since the kidnapping of Corporal Gilad Shalit.

 In July 2006, first reports emerged about mystery injuries after Israeli attacks.
 Previously unseen injuries included severely damaged internal organs, severe internal burning and deep internal wounds often resulting in amputations or death.
 Bodies arrived severely fragmented, melted and disfigured.
 There were speculations about a new experimental weapon, particularly Dense inert metal explosives (DIMEs).